 - Take a math class every semester ("Every semester you don't take math is a semester you'll be here longer." ---- Professor Elizabeth Eschenbach).

 - Consider a minor in another area.
-Environmental Resources Engineering graduates have earned minors in areas including Mathematics, Chemistry, Geographical Information Systems, Language, and Environmental Ethics.
+Environmental Resources Engineering graduates have earned minors in areas including Mathematics, Chemistry, Geographic Information Systems, Language, and Environmental Ethics.

-- Work with your faculty advisor to develop your equivalent of the 4-year graduation plan.
+- Work with your faculty advisor to develop your individual graduation plan.

 Advice for Students with 30-60 Engineering Units

-- Start the compuational methods series (Computational Methods I, II, and III - ENGR 225, ENGR 325, ENGR 326) after you have completed Statics (ENGR 210) so you will have completed enough engineering courses by the time you get to ENGR 326.
-In ENGR 326 you will design your own project, and you need to have enough engineering background to have an excellent project.
+- Start the computational methods series (Computational Methods I, II, and III - ENGR 225, ENGR 325, ENGR 326) after you have completed Statics (ENGR 210).
+You should take Dynamics (ENGR 211) and Comp Methods I (ENGR 225) at the same time.
+In ENGR 326 you will design your own project, and you need to have enough engineering background (e.g., ENGR 331-Thermodynamics completed, and enrolled in ENGR 333-Fluid Mechanics) to have an excellent project.

 - Complete Fluid Mechanics (ENGR 333) and the Computational Methods III (ENGR 326) as early as possible.
-Most of the later courses require the skills and knowledge learned in these classes.
+Most of the 400-level courses require the skills and knowledge learned in these classes or their prerequisites.

 - If you are interested in energy, plan to take General Physics II (PHYX 110) early and to take Electronics & Electronic Instrumentation (PHYX 315) as your Science Elective.
 PHYX 315 is a required prerequisite for Renewable Energy Power Systems (ENGR 475), and is strongly recommended for the other energy design courses (ENGR 471, ENGR 473, ENGR 477).
 However, if you do not plan on taking energy design courses and you need some flexibility in your schedule, you can take PHYX 110 later in your program.